 Notice any swelling, oozing, or other signs of irritation?
 Stop by your tattoo shop to let your artist know what you’re experiencing.

-You should also ask your artist about the inks they used and the processes they followed to inject the ink.
-These details will help a doctor or healthcare professional determine what exactly caused the reaction and how to best treat it.
+Also ask your artist about the inks they used and the processes they followed to inject the ink.
+These details will help a doctor or other healthcare professional determine what exactly caused the reaction and how to best treat it.

 Once you have this information, see a doctor right away.
-Let them know that you recently got a tattoo and tell them about your symptoms.
-Make sure you relay any information that you got from your tattoo artist.
+Let them know that you recently got a tattoo, and tell them about your symptoms.
+Make sure you relay any information that you got from your tattoo artist too.